erusev/base/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c8843251-ba46-4be5-be0e-9af19170ac83/mini.png)](https://insight.sensiolabs.com/projects/c8843251-ba46-4be5-be0e-9af19170ac83)

-Base is a simple database interface in PHP.
-It aims to make the most common interactions with the database easier.
+Base makes it much easier to work with databases in PHP.
 I've been using it for quite some time.
 I felt like it's about time I share it.

 ### Features